5.9.3 Debtors' Delinquent Accounts

 2. The statute for assessment of the trust fund penalty does not expire.

 18. Chapter 13.
 When a potentially responsible person is in a Chapter 13 bankruptcy, due to the quick confirmations that take place in these proceedings, prompt contact with the FI caseworker is essential.
-If the FI assignment is unknown, the RO can either call CIO to get the caseworker's phone number or use the Insolvency National Field/Centralized Site Directory on SERP to locate the correct phone number.
+If the FI assignment is unknown, the RO can use the Field Insolvency Liaisons tool on SERP.

 19. Coordination – ROs and Specialty Collection Insolvency.
 ROs and Insolvency caseworkers must maintain close contact to coordinate actions required for the TFRP process and suspension of accounts assigned to Field Collection.